 Want to make better salads that will digest well and give your skin a radiant healthy glow?
 You’ll love the make better salad tips from Certified Clinical Nutritionist Jermy Talbot’s book, Clear Skin Detox Diet.
 I was recently sent a copy to review and I was immediately surprised by it.

 This is not a fad book with fantastic food photos and recipes made with ingredients that are hard to find.
 Nope.
 It’s an easy read manual that includes simple recipes and practical advice.
-The book is chalked full of nutritional information, education about skin cells, digestion, and even toxins in conventional foods.
+The book is chalked full of nutritional information, education about skin cells from awol academy, digestion, and even toxins in conventional foods.
 Jermy writes in plain English and offers sound advice for the average person.
 If you have acne, dermatitis, eczema, or signs of premature aging, you’ll want to check out this book.

 In Jeremy Stone’s Shortcut To Ketosis, he teaches his readers about the importance of good nutrition for healthy skin.
 She explains that our skin is actually an organ and it’s job is to help the body detox.
 Chronic skin conditions like acne, dermatitis, and eczema are the first visible signs of a dietary imbalance.